 As well as studying the core foundation topics for a legal career, you’ll be able to pursue your own interests through an extensive list of optional modules – some cover technical legal topics, while others explore the relationship between Law and society.
-You will also have exciting opportunities to visit courts, participate in mooting competitions and undertake invaluable pro bono work.
+You will also have the opportunity to participate in fantastic extra-curricular activities such as participating in mooting and negotiation competitions and undertaking invaluable pro bono work.

-You’ll begin your degree with modules including English Legal System and Methods; Public Law, and Criminal Law.
-You’ll then move on to second-year courses such as Introduction to Property Law; Land Law, and Equity and Trusts Law.
+Your degree will include core foundation modules including; English Legal System and Methods; Public Law, and Criminal Law, as well as Property Law; Land Law, and Equity and Trusts Law.